 How to Choose between Rolling Forecasts and a Static Budget

-There’s no one answer to the question, “Which budgeting model is right for you?”
+There’s no easy answer to the question, “Which budgeting model is right for you?”
 The static budgets and rolling forecast models each have different pros and cons.
-Learning about those pros and cons, though, isn’t helpful unless you also know how they’ll affect your business, can help you decide whether rolling forecasts or a static budget are the best fit for your company.
+Learning about those pros and cons, and how they’ll affect your business, can help you decide whether rolling forecasts or a static budget are the best fit for your company.

-Static budgets are fixed financial plans calculated for a set period of time, typically one year.
+Traditional budgets are fixed financial plans calculated for a set period of time, typically one year.
 It involves a forecast of revenue and expenses for that period of time.
-These budgets remain static regardless of fluctuations in the market or business earnings over the course of the year.
+These budgets remain static regardless of fluctuations in the market or business earnings during the year.
 For example, a marketing budget set at $50,000 for the 12-month budget period stays at $50,000 for the entire 12 months.

 Rolling forecasts are designed to change and adapt throughout the year.
-Businesses set periods for re-evaluation, typically on a monthly or quarterly basis, and adjust the budget model in to reflect industry or economic changes.
+Businesses set periods for re-evaluation, typically on a monthly or quarterly basis, and adjust the budget model to reflect industry or economic changes.
 For example, you might set a marketing budget at $12,500 per quarter for the next four quarters.
-Then at the next evaluation, you could respond to changes in sales by raising or lowering this number for the next four quarters.
+Then at the next evaluation, you can respond to changes in sales by raising or lowering this number for the next four quarters.

 Choose Static If …

-The rigidity of a static budget makes it the best choice for businesses that experience little fluctuation to their business model.
+The rigidity of a static budget makes it a good choice for businesses that experience little fluctuation to their business model.
 There’s no need to switch to rolling forecasts in a business characterized by minimal growth, predictable sales, and a stable industry.

 Static budgets are simple and less time consuming, which makes them a good choice for small businesses.
 Keeping up with a rolling forecast involves large amounts of time devoted to tracking market trends and re-doing your budget.
 If you’re not ready to do that in your financial department, then a static budget is the right choice for you.